mshaaban1400/sql-challenge/README.md

 ### Background

 In this activity, as the new data engineer at Pewlett Hackard, my first major task was to do a research project about people whom the company employed during the 1980s and 1990s.
-I designed tables to hold the data from the CSV files, imported the CSV files into a SQL database, and then answered questions about the data.
+I designed tables to hold the data from the CSV files, imported the CSV files into an SQL database, and then answered questions about the data.
 I performed data modeling, data engineering, and data analysis.

 #### Data Modeling